neurodroid/stimfit/doc/sphinx/howto/index.rst

     >>> import spells

+After that, every function can be called with the dot notation, just typing the word **spells** before the desired function .
 For example, the function called rmean() would simply called in this way:

 ::